ohhsodead/arisen-studio/README.md

 ![Main Form](https://raw.githubusercontent.com/ohhsodead/ModioX/master/.screenshots/demo/MainForm.png?raw=true)

-**Comments, ideas, suggestions?** Join the [Discord Server](https://discord.gg/FTCS3Xu)!
+**Comments, ideas, suggestions?** Come chat with us in the [Discord Server](https://discord.gg/FTCS3Xu)!

 Please give this project a ⭐ if you find it useful.

-## Features
+## Main Features

 * Fast, lightweight and simple to use
-* Browse a large database of PS3 mods (300+)
+* Browse a large database of PS3 & Xbox 360 mods (300+)
 * Complete with details, creator, version, etc.
 * Filter by console type, mod type and region
+* Download the mods to your computer
-* Download, install and uninstall mods
+* Install and uninstall mods directly to your console
-* Automatically detect game regions
+* Automatically detect and remember game regions
-* Backup and restore game files
+* Backup and restore original game files
 * Create and add mods to your own lists
 * Includes a built-in Game Updates Finder
 * Includes a built-in File Manager
 * Includes a built-in Package Manager
-* Includes basic WebMAN controls
+* Includes webMAN commands (Reboot, Shutdown, Notify, etc.)
-* Add multiple console profiles

 ## Requirements

-* An internet connection
+* An Internet Connection
 * NET Framework 4.8 (Download the official [here](https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net48-web-installer))
-* PlayStation 3 (WebMAN, Multiman or Rebug Toolbox Installed)
+* PlayStation 3 (with webMAN, multiMAN or Rebug Toolbox)
-* RGH/Jtag Xbox 360 (DashLaunch Installed & Xbdm.xex as Plugin #1)
+* Xbox 360 RGH/JTAG (with DashLaunch & Xbdm.xex as Plugin #1)

 ## Installation